atharvaghayal/Sem5-Mini-Project/README.md

 # Sem5-Mini-Project
 A personal finance tracker to manage daily expenses.
-Under development.
-# Expense Tracker
+# Expense Tracker.

 ### 🚧 Work in Progress
 This project is under development.

 ### 💡 About
 A personal finance tracker to manage daily expenses effectively.

 ### 🛠️ Features (Current & Planned)